go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 from developers that depend on modules that provide tools.
 For example, suppose

-while waiting for a PR to merge.
-A user of gogen
+fork of genutil while waiting for a PR to merge.
+A user of gogen wants to

 team uses a consistent version.
 Unfortunately, they can no longer build gogen

-could also instruct their users to copy the replace
+of gogen could also instruct their users to copy the replace directive, but

 cause similar problems for users further downstream.